 The purpose of this subsection is to estimate the probability of conflicts between shareholders which can lead to a deterioration of the creditworthiness of the bank, as well as to identify indirect signs of the owners' interest in supporting the bank.
-Stable transparent ownership structure of a bank, absence of offshores in the chain of ownership and a small number of connected companies until the ultimate controlling shareholder are positively evaluated.
+Stable transparent ownership structure of a bank, absence of companies registered in "tax havens" and (or) in countries with relaxed information disclosure requirements in the chain of ownership and a small number of connected companies until the ultimate controlling shareholder are positively evaluated.